 - Keep aside the browned lamb pieces aside, covered so that they don't get dry.

 - To the same pan add chopped onion and garlic.
 Saute until onion has softened and no more raw smell.

-- Add browned lamb chunks, sauteed onion and garlic, rest of the ingredients(except 1/2 cup stock and green peas) to the slow cooker.
+- Add browned lamb chunks, sauteed onion and garlic, rest of the ingredients, remaining stock to the slow cooker.

 - Check the seasoning.
-Slow cook on low for 8 hours or high for 5 hours.
+Slow cook on low for 8 hours or on medium for 4 hours.

 - Serve with crusty bread.